pgonzaleze/CumulativeEffectModelAnatomy/README.md

 # JoeModelAnatomy
-This repository describes the main characteristics and features of the JoeModel shiny app
+This repository describes the main characteristics and features of the JoeModel shiny app.